Honda Civic (tenth generation): Coupe

 The Civic Concept was unveiled in April 2015 at the New York International Auto Show.
 The production coupe was unveiled at the 2015 Los Angeles Auto Show in November, sales began during March 2016.
-Offered only in North America, the coupe version offered two engine options, including a 1.5-liter turbo.
+Offered only in North America, the coupe version offered two engine options, including a 1.5-litre turbo.
 The coupe version offered a stylistic difference compared to its sedan counterpart.

-The coupe was discontinued for the 2021 model year due to low sales.
 According to Honda, the tenth-generation Civic coupe made up around 16 percent of sales when it debuted in 2016, before dropping to 6 percent during 2020.
+The coupe was discontinued in July 2020 making 2020 the final model year available due to low sales, and no coupe was made available for the eleventh-generation Civic.

 Performance models

 Si

 The Civic Si was unveiled in November 2016 as a prototype model at the Los Angeles International Auto Show.
-It is powered by a turbocharged 1.5-liter engine available exclusively with a 6-speed manual.
+It is powered by a turbocharged 1.5-litre engine available exclusively with a 6-speed manual.
 Performance features include active shock absorbers, active steering and a limited-slip differential.
 Honda claims the tenth-generation Civic Si trim (which is the eighth-generation of Civic to offer an Si trim level) reaches 60 mph in 7.0 seconds, though Car and Driver was able to bring a 2017 Civic Si Coupe to 60 mph in 6.3 seconds.

 Type R

 The Type R was unveiled as a prototype model the 2016 Paris Motor Show, with the production model unveiled the following year.
 The Type R shared the same overall body as the hatchback but with a more performance-focused appearance, with an added body kits, red 'H' badge, air intake on the hood, an air scoop, 20-inch piano black alloy wheels with red accents, enlarged wheel arches, and three tailpipes.
-It has a 2.0-liter turbocharged inline-four engine which produces 306 hp and 295 lbft of torque.
+It has a 2.0-litre turbocharged i-VTEC inline-four engine which produces 306 hp and 295 lbft of torque.
 Fuel efficiency is rated at a combined consumption of 25 mpgus.